sigmaister/copy_CollapsOS/apps/basic/README.md

 **ldbas <fname>**: loads the content of the file specified in the argument (as an unquoted filename) and replace the current code listing with this contents.
 Any line not starting with a number is ignored (not an error).

+**basPgmHook**: That is not a command, but a routine to hook into `BAS_FINDHOOK`.
+If you do, whenever a command name isn't found, the filesystem is iterated to see if it finds a file with the same name.
+If it does, it loads its contents at `USER_CODE` (from `user.h`) and calls that address, with HL pointing to the the remaining args in the command line.